monicamonin/intro-to-web/README.md

 # Introduction to The Web

-## Overview of Class for 7th of August
+## Overview of Class for 23rd of July

 ### Download these files first.
 These are the files that students will be working with in class
 * https://github.com/clavis-magna/intro-to-web/archive/master.zip